-Newest project staked.
-Drone geophysics were completed in 2021.
-Surface exploration is being planned.
 The Project is situated north and adjacent to the Lithium Two Project which contains known surface Lithium-bearing Pegmatites.

-On 28 September, the Company entered into a binding term agreement with a wholly owned subsidiary of Australian lithium and iron ore producer, Mineral Resources Limited ("MRL").
+In 2021 a drone geophysics survey was completed on 28 September 2021, the Company entered into a binding term agreement with a wholly owned subsidiary of Australian lithium and iron ore producer, Mineral Resources Limited ("MRL").
+The parties signed a farm-in and joint venture agreement for this arrangement on 29 August 2022.
 Under the terms, MRL can earn up to a 75% interest in NAM's Manitoba lithium division.

-NAM enters into a legally binding term sheet with MRL with respect to NAM's Manitoba lithium projects;
+• NAM enters into a legally binding term sheet with MRL with respect to NAM's Manitoba lithium projects;

-- MRL has the right to acquire an initial 51% interest by completing C\$4,000,000 of exploration and development activities and C\$400,000 in cash payments within 42 months from the effective date; - MRL can earn an additional 14% interest (65%) by completing a NI 43-101 compliant mineral resource estimate and Pre-Feasibility Study on developing a spodumene concentrate operation at one or more of NAM's Projects; - MRL can earn an additional 10% interest (75%) by funding the Project to the point of a final construction decision made by MRL; - NAM shall have the option to complete an initial public offering of NAM's joint venture interest or spinning out NAM's minority joint venture interest into a public vehicle holding such minority joint venture interest; - NAM completed a maiden drill program on its Lithium Two Project.
-Lithium Two hosts a historic non-NI 43-101 compliant mineral resource of 544,000 tonnes at 1.4% Li2O;
+- MRL has the right to acquire an initial 51% interest by completing C\$4,000,000 of exploration and development activities and C\$400,000 in cash payments within 42 months from the effective date; - MRL can earn an additional 14% interest (65%) by completing a NI 43-101 compliant mineral resource estimate and Pre-Feasibility Study on developing a spodumene concentrate operation at one or more of NAM's Projects; - MRL can earn an additional 10% interest (75%) by funding the Project to the point of a final construction decision made by MRL; - NAM shall have the option to complete an initial public offering of NAM's joint venture interest or spinning out NAM's minority joint venture interest into a public vehicle holding such minority joint venture interest;